John Carter (ER): Family

 Throughout the course of the series (particularly at the beginning of season 8) we meet various members of Carter's wealthy family and see that he is very uncomfortable with coming from money, to the point where he goes out of his way to not talk about his background.

 His father, John (Jack) Truman Carter Jr. (Michael Gross) is caring but reserved, and very acquiescent with his wife until he gets tired of her being an "emotional vampire" and divorces her.
 He and Carter have an awkward relationship; they love each other, but John does not respect his father.
 Jack recognizes this and keeps some distance from his son as a result.
-Carter's mother, Eleanor (Mary McDonnell), is emotionally distant and cold.
+Carter's mother, Eleanor (née Ferguson) (Mary McDonnell), is emotionally distant and cold.
 Her personality was largely shaped because she blamed herself for the death of Carter's older brother, Bobby, from leukemia.
-Carter eventually figures out that much of her sadness comes from this and they briefly become closer, but eventually Eleanor cut ties with her family after Jack divorces her, to the point where John has no idea how to reach her and she refuses to return a phone call he makes after her mother passes away.
-It is noteworthy that neither of Carter's parents are present when he dedicates the Joshua Carter Public Health building in the series finale.
+Carter eventually figures out that much of her sadness comes from this and they briefly become closer, but eventually Eleanor cut ties with her family after Jack divorces her, to the point where John has no idea how to reach her and she refuses to return a phone call he makes after his grandmother (who never approved of Eleanor) passes away.
+It is noteworthy that neither of Carter's parents is present when he dedicates the Joshua Carter Public Health building in the series finale.

 Carter's grandfather, John Truman Carter Sr. (George Plimpton), is disappointed by Carter's career choice, and though Carter respects him, he also resents him.
 Carter's grandmother, Millicent Carter (Frances Sternhagen), is a benefactor of the hospital, even funding Carol Hathaway's clinic.
 Carter is very close to his grandmother, whom he calls "Gamma", and intermittently lives at her home.
 They do occasionally argue, however, usually in regard to Carter's reluctance to participate in matters related to the family foundation; Gamma modifies her will to remove Jack as the head of the foundation and puts John in charge of it, leading to him changing its mission from supporting Chicago arts programs to supporting public health initiatives.

 Chase Carter (Jonathan Scarfe) is John's first cousin and a "functioning" heroin addict.
 Carter, with the assistance of his colleague Anna, attempts to detox and rehabilitate him, but fails.
 Chase eventually overdoses, resulting in severe brain damage.
 Carter pleads for the family to keep Chase in physical therapy, and Chase improves significantly.
 Elaine Nichols Carter (Rebecca De Mornay), the ex-wife of another of Carter's cousins, comes to the hospital for treatment for breast cancer and she and Carter have an affair.

-Romantic Relationships
+Romantic relationships

 Carter had a number of unsuccessful relationships.
 Significant girlfriends are listed below: